rjmags1/algorithms-practice/leetcode/201_bitwise_and_of_numbers_range.md

-# 201. Bitwise AND of Numbers Range
+# 201. Bitwise AND of Numbers Range - Medium

 Given two integers `left` and `right` that represent the range `[left, right]`, return the bitwise AND of all numbers in this range, inclusive.